larskaare/WebAuthAuthorAndOtherCreatures/README.md

 You will want to use 2-3 terminal sessions ("tabs") for this as it is easier to see what is going on where.

 #### _Session 1: Build and start the development container_

 _Step 1_: Create the workshop config file for docker-compose
 Copy the template file `workshop-credentials.env-template` and rename the copy to `workshop-credentials.env`, then provide the missing values.
+(Verify that new .env this file is kept out of version control)

 _Step 2_: Start the development container

 ```sh
 docker-compose up --build
 ```

 _Notes for windows users_:

-- If you are using WSL1
+- If you are using WSL1:
   Start docker-compose in windows `cmd` as this will use the native windows docker client that will handle path translation for you.
 - If you are using WSL2
   You are in a happy place, stay there.